Asian shares mostly rise on relief over US bank strength

 The Russell outgained the broader market Monday, however, adding 1.1%, to 1,753.67.

-In energy trading, benchmark U.S. crude lost 2 cents to $72.79 a barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, benchmark U.S. crude added 5 cents to $72.86 a barrel in electronic trading on the New York Mercantile Exchange.
 It gained $3.55 to $72.81 per barrel on Monday.

 Brent crude, the international standard, fell 21 cents to $77.91 a barrel.